cast-org/figuration/docs/components/navbar.md

 ### Responsive Variants

-For more complex navbar patterns, use the `.navbar-toggleable-*` classes in conjunction with the `.navbar-toggler`.
+For more complex navbar patterns, use the `.navbar-toggleable{-breakpoint}` classes in conjunction with the `.navbar-toggler`.
 These classes override our responsive utilities to show navigation only when content is meant to be shown.
+Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.

 For the examples in this section, you will need to resize your browser window below/above the `lg` breakpoint to see the navbars switch between modes.